Moisture and drainage standards help keep homes dry. All rental properties must follow the moisture and drainage standards.

 • causing substantial damage to the property

-Landlords are not required to install alternative moisture barriers where installation of a polythene barrier isn’t reasonably practicable in the subfloor area.
+Landlords are not required to install alternative moisture barriers where installation of a polythene barrier is not possible in the subfloor area.

 General exemptions to the healthy homes standards